 A foundation in the arts develops cognitive & analytical skills, the ability to self-direct, communicate more effectively, and sharpens critical and creative skills.
 Research has shown that what students learn in the arts helps them to master other subjects, such as: literature, math, engineering, and social studies.
 The arts allow students to develop self-expression through visual, aural and performance mediums.
 Upon completion of the program, students should possess a basic understanding and appreciation of the arts in both modern and historical contexts.

-The music department offers a variety of classes and ensembles that allow students to perform and learn about music history and theory.
-Such ensembles include Concert Band, Choir, Chamber Singers, Steel pan and Percussion ensemble and afternoon Jazz Band.
+St. Joseph High School offers classes during the school day for String, Brass, and Woodwind players, Percussionists, and Vocalists.
+Ensembles include Concert Band, Choir, Chamber Singers, Steel Pan, and Percussion, as well as Jazz Band.
 There are also non-performance classes for students interested in music theory and history such as World Music and Intro to Music I.

 - Choir teaches students with no vocal training how to sing.
 Students study proper breathing technique, sight singing, and stage performance practice.
 Plus there will be two concerts per year.
 Repertoire is drawn from sacred and popular songs and stronger singers are encouraged to solo.